Serenity1998/alma-fe/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+Current deployed url for you to test [HERE LINK](https://nextjs.org)

 ## ALMA Take-home test repository

 This is a frontend application built with Next.js